 We instantly hear the Rocky Balboa theme in our heads and tell ourselves that this is the day that all of our fitness goals and aspirations comes true.
 Only it never lasts.

 What I have found from my own personal struggle is that if you always associate “working out” and “eating healthy” with the feeling of positivity and motivation.
 Then the moment you start feeling the grind of the real world, the first thing you don’t feel like doing would be “working out” and “eating healthy”.

 If you wire your brain that way, what other results do you expect?

 The best approach is one of emotionless follow through.
-You have to think of going to the gym and preparing healthy food as something that is simply part of your daily routine.
+You have to think of going to the Gyms in Cumming GA and preparing healthy food as something that is simply part of your daily routine.
 Just like brushing your teeth, you feel extremely uncomfortable whenever you skip it.
 It has become a part of who you are.

 That is why it is essential for you to start off slow.
 Dedicate just two, or even one day a week, always at the same times.
 For you to simply show up and do whatever type of workout you have committed yourself to doing.